 Twilight author Stephenie Meyer revealed that she started working on Midnight Sun again… until the Fifty Shades spin-off Grey was announced.

-Speaking on a panel to promote the 10th Anniversary Edition of Twilight, Meyer revealed she went back to work on Twilight-from-Edward’s-perspective in early 2015 (!!!) after finishing Life and Death, the gender-swapped Twilight.
+Original story (January 10, 2020): Speaking on a panel to promote the 10th Anniversary Edition of Twilight, Meyer revealed she went back to work on Midnight Sun, which is Twilight from Edward’s perspective, in early 2015 after finishing Life and Death, the gender-swapped Twilight.

 And then Fifty Shades of Grey from Christian’s perspective, titled Grey, was announced.
 So, she decided to hit pause on finishing and setting a release date for Midnight Sun.

 Here’s how the revelation went down at NYCC:

 Only after completing “Life and Death” did Meyer feel comfortable revisiting “Midnight Sun.”
 Meyer said after she “started back into it, it felt really good.”